 A Schengen visa is applied for at the Embassy or Consulate of the Schengen country in which you will be spending the most nights on your trip to the Schengen space.
 If you are only visiting one country on your trip then you apply for your visa at the Consulate of this Schengen country.

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping and tipping.
 Please also remember the following specific recommendations when planning your trip.

 Do not rely on credit or debit cards as your only source of money.
-A combination of Euros, traveller’s cheques and cards is best.
-Avoid relying on traveller's cheques alone as these are less and less readily cashed as clients use them very little.
+A combination of Euros and cards is best.,

 As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com